CS50: Week 4 - Memory

 }

-Notice that this file creates our own data type called a BYTE
+Notice that this file creates our own data type called a BYTE that is the size of a uint8_t.
+Then, the file reads a BYTE and writes it to a file.

 - BMPs are also assortments of data that we can examine and manipulate.
 This week, you will be doing just that in your problem sets!